MaxLangleyIV/Text-Time-Parser/README.md

 ## The Problem:

-When editing video content the producer may provide a list of timestamps and their corresponding visual elements.
+When editing video content you may recieve a list of timestamps and their corresponding visual elements.
 Some editing software requires element durations to be input as seconds.
 This necessitates the repetitive calculation of durations by the editor.